rmusser01/tldw_tui/Docs/Design/Architecture_and_Design.md

 - **`tldw_chatbook/Config.py`**: Contains all configuration settings for the application, including API keys, database paths, and other settings.
 - **`tldw_chatbook/Constants.py`**: Contains all constants used throughout the application, such as default values and error messages.
 - **`tldw_chatbook/Logging_Config.py`**: Contains the logging configuration for the application, setting up loggers, handlers, and formatters.

+## LLM Backend Integrations

+This section details the various Large Language Model (LLM) inference backends integrated into `tldw_chatbook`.

+### Llama.cpp Integration

+### Llamafile Integration

+### Ollama Integration

+### vLLM Integration

+### Transformers Integration

+### ONNX Runtime Integration

+### MLX-LM Integration

+The application now supports MLX-LM for running local language models optimized for Apple Silicon hardware.
+Users can manage MLX-LM instances via the "LLM Management" tab, allowing configuration of:

+*   **Model Path**: Specify a HuggingFace model ID compatible with MLX or a path to a local MLX model.
+*   **Server Host & Port**: Configure the network address for the MLX-LM server.
+*   **Additional Arguments**: Pass extra command-line arguments to the `mlx_lm.server` process.

+The integration starts a local `mlx_lm.server` process and interacts with it, assuming an OpenAI-compatible API endpoint (typically at `/v1`).
+This allows for efficient local inference leveraging MLX's performance benefits on supported hardware.